andrewfromtver/grafana-prometheus-linux-monitoring/README.md

 * Add `.env` file (in `./` folder)
 * Execute command`docker compose -p monitoring up -d --wait grafana` (in `./` folder)

-If you want to use Postgres performance metrics add postgress exporter manualy (more info in video)
+If you want to use Postgres performance metrics add postgress exporter manually (more info in video)

 https://youtu.be/HLkBQC4mcp4